|Major Honours||European Championship (1988)|

 The Netherlands were eliminated from the round of 16 at the 1934 and 1938 World Cup tournaments.
 They did not have any significant success until the "total football" generation spearheaded by Johan Cruyff.

 After the Second World War, they only qualified for two international tournaments before this period of success in the 70s, losing to the hosts, Great Britain in the 1948 Olympics and to Brazil in the 1952 tournament in Finland.

 Breakthrough in the 1970s

-Following the 1974 World Cup, captain of the 1970 cup winning Brazil side, Carlos Alberto praised the Dutch for their free-flowing and expressive football that had been masterminded by Johan Cruyff and head coach Rinus Michels.
+Following the 1974 World Cup, the captain of the 1970 World Cup-winning Brazil side, Carlos Alberto, praised the Dutch for the free-flowing, expressive soccer masterminded by Johan Cruyff and head coach Rinus Michels.